 As one of the true elite that knew of Xanadu’s existence, Bruce Wayne had occasionally thought about telling others in the JLA.
-No mere rock star had the privacy problems or the need for discretion presented by a duel identity.
+No mere rock star had the privacy problems or the need for discretion presented by a dual identity.
 But what was the point?
 He was the only one who could possibly afford it.
 And besides, it would only take one tactless hero (Clark!) to go marching in there looking for a suspect and the place was dead.

 Bruce never dreamed he would have cause to go to Xanadu himself.
 His appearances with the flavor of the month debutantes, supermodels, and divorcees (or “the bimbos” as they were universally known in the inner circle) were meant for the paparazzi cameras.
 Privacy was the last thing he wanted when he escorted a Gretta, Bambi or Candace to the Tommy Hilfiger party at Lot 61.